 I first learned to practice mindfulness following a stress related breakdown which left me in hospital.
 My mind froze like a computer with too many windows open - I couldn't sleep or read anything.

 Mindfulness helped me to recover from that breakdown and return successfully to my old position at work as a lawyer.
-The same stresses surround me, but I now know how to listen to my body communicating with me rather than living solely in my head and relying totally on my intellect.
+The same stresses surrounded me, but I now know how to access the executive functioning in my brain's pre-frontal cortex and be calm even in a crisis.
 I have learned how to watch thoughts as they pass through my head, without attaching meaning to them as "the truth".

 Though Mindfulness Based Cognitive Therapy (MBCT) and Mindfulness Based Stress Relief (MBSR) are relatively new, the skills of Mindfulness are as ancient as their roots in Buddhist teaching over 2,500 years old, although to say Mindfulness is Buddhist is like saying Newton invented gravity.